mitmadness/AssetBundleCompiler/README.md

 const { WebGL } = BuildTargets;

+// bundle() is the entry function to the API.
+// Pass a list of assets to bundle into the resulting asset bundle.
+// Those assets could be anywhere on the filesystem.
-await bundle('/abs/path/to/fbx', '/abs/path/to/texture', /* ... */)
+// To pass an array of paths, use bundle(...paths) syntax. await bundle('/abs/path/to/fbx', '/abs/path/to/texture', /* ... */)
     // .for() is mandatory and tells the library what platform your asset bundle targets.
     // You can either pass a predefined constant in BuildTargets, or a string,